 When deciding whether or not to make an SGO the court will consider that the child’s welfare is paramount and it will look at the welfare checklist in section 1(3) of the Children Act 1989.

-What can a special guardian do?
+What does being a special guardian mean in practice?

 Section 14C confirms that a special guardian is entitled ‘to exercise parental responsibility to the exclusion of any other person with parental repsonsibility for the child’.

 But that doesn’t mean the special guardian can just do as he or she likes.
 Under section 14C, if any law requires the consent of more than one person with parental responsibility the special guardian can’t ignore that.
 Nor can the special guardian give the child a new surname or take him out of the country for more than three months if the parents don’t consent.